IBM/telco-network-cloud-drivers/content/installation/lm/production/configuration/access-config.md

 ### Configuring the Access Port

-The Ingress port value, on which LM is exposed externally, can be set via the Helm values for the helm-foundation chart.
+The Ingress port value, on which TNCO is exposed externally, can be set via the Helm values for the helm-foundation chart.
 The value should be set as follows:

 ```yaml
 nginx-ingress: